 1 August 1942

-Central Districts Ordnance Depot renamed to No 2 Ordnance Sub Depot.
+Central Districts Ordnance Depot was renamed to No 2 Ordnance Sub Depot.

 Main Ordnance Depot Trentham establishes Bulk Sub-Depot at Linton Camp